 Click Advanced tab.

 In Updates section, select Install updates automatically when available (recommended).
-This setting is available since version 11.2 of Adobe Flash Player, and it really updates the program automatically.
-If you have some older version of Flash Player, you should use free Secunia PSI for fully automated updates of Flash Player.
+This setting is available since version 11.2 of Adobe Flash Player, and it downloads updates in the background.
+Installing the updates is offered only after you log off / sign out of your Windows account and then log back in (this also includes restarting your PC).

-Please note that current version numbers are also displayed here, both for ActiveX (Internet Explorer) and Plug-In (all other Internet browsers).
+Please note that current version numbers are also displayed here, both for ActiveX (Internet Explorer) and Plug-In (all other Internet browsers, except for Google Chrome).

 To check for updates right away, click Check Now.